marksherriff/deers/index.md

 layout: index
 published: true
 ---
 __We are now accepting applications for DEERS 2022!
-The deadline for applications is April 15th.
-Notification of participation will be toward the end of April/beginning of May.__
+The deadline for applications is May 1.
+Notification of participation will be toward the middle of May.__

 [Apply for the DEERS 2022 Cohort](https://ncsu.qualtrics.com/jfe/form/SV_9TeZHLzDgEux3gx)